-Approaching 2019, Executives Fret Over Data Quality and Availability
+Executives Fret Over Data Quality and Availability

 As more systems move to the cloud, companies save money.
 But they also encounter new challenges.
 Can the cloud system connect with on-premises systems?
 Does consistently accurate data make a 360-degree view of customers and the company possible?
 And what about data security?

-This fall, the federal government updated its cloud computing strategy, recognizing that increased adoption of cloud computing among federal agencies can save money, enhance security, and enable the faster delivery of services.
+In the fall of 2018, the federal government updated its cloud computing strategy, recognizing that increased adoption of cloud computing among federal agencies can save money, enhance security, and enable the faster delivery of services.
 “The ability to evaluate, consume, and share knowledge is the driver of success in private sector IT modernization efforts,” the strategy statement says.
 “The Federal Government’s approach should be no different.”

 The Cost of Bad Data